-Clover Island is a mixed-use commercial and recreational destination located in Historic Downtown Kennewick.
-The Port of Kennewick and its local, state and federal partners have teamed to add public amenities, improve the shoreline and create physical and visual access from the island to the Columbia River.
+Clover Island is a mixed-use commercial and recreational destination located in Kennewick’s Historic Waterfront District.
+The Port of Kennewick and its city, county, state and federal partners have teamed to add public amenities, improve the shoreline and create physical and visual access from the island to the Columbia River.
 The island now features an entry gateway, recreational pathway, lighthouse, public plaza and a collection of public art.
 More shoreline projects and island enhancements are planned in the coming years.
 An update to the Historic Waterfront District Master Plan, which includes Clover Island, is in progress.
 Visit the planning web page to learn more.

 Clover Island is also home to the Clover Island Lighthouse.
 Constructed in May 2010, the Lighthouse is a four-section, pre-cast concrete structure standing 62 feet tall.
 The fully functional lighthouse is a U.S. Coast Guard-approved Private Aid to Navigation (PATON).
 The lighthouse tower houses a white beacon that flashes every four seconds.